bseltz-cohesity/scripts/linux/backupNow/README.md

 This is a binary version of backupNow for Linux.
 It performs a runNow on a protection job and optionally replicates and/or archives the backup to the specified targets.
 Also, the script will optionally enable a disabled job to run it, and disable it when done.
 The script will wait for the job to fimish and report the end status of the job.

-Note: the binary was tested successfully on CentOS 7 and Fedora 35.
+Note: the binary was tested successfully on CentOS 7, Ubuntu 18.04.4 and Fedora 35.

 ## Download the tool